Free: Healthy 5-Ingredient Meals EbookGet It Now

 A friend of mine introduced me to what inspired this baked salmon with mayo many years ago.
 Her process was super simple – season salmon, slather with mayo, top with pieces of butter and lemon slices, and bake.
 While it’s not the traditional way to bake salmon, it’s a mayo lover’s dream and is surprisingly delicious.
 I’ve since experimented with her original version and settled on the perfect salmon mayo recipe: skip the butter, add parmesan on top, and IF you have time, swap the mayo with lemon garlic aioli for even more flavor.
+Just like my lemon baked cod fish and baked rainbow trout, this one comes together lightning fast!

 Why You’ll Love Baked Salmon With Mayo